jadekam16/DAQ-Technical-Assessment/brainstorming.md

   return context
 }
 ```

-4. In page.tsx, wrap everything around dataProvider: (EDIT THIS LATER)
+5. In `page.tsx`, wrap everything with the DataProvider function, ensures all child components inside the dashboard have access to the shared data.
 ```
 export default function Page(): JSX.Element {
   return (